An Expression sale takes the best parts of a private treaty ‘for sale’ and an auction campaign and blends them together. The main features are:

 - Like an Auction, your property is advertised with a deadline for the sale.
 This means offers to purchase must be made by a specified time and date creating an urgency among buyers

 - As in a private sale, offers can have flexible terms to purchase

 The property will generally be advertised on the market for 5-6 weeks to allow potential purchasers to view the property.
 The Expressions of Interest campaign will close on a specified day and time.
 If there are purchasers keen to buy, the agent will ask them to complete an Expression of Interest.
 The fixed closing date motivates interested buyers to act and encourages competition between them.

 How do buyers know what a realistic price is for the property?

-Subject to your approval, the Agent will provide a list of recent comparable sales to purchasers to guide their decisions.
+The Agent will provide a list of recent comparable sales to purchasers to show them the value in your property.